AOR Quercetin for COVID 19 Coronavirus? What Canada Needs to Know

 Why Canadians Should Consider Taking AOR Quercetin During the COVID 19 Coronavirus Health Crisis

-Before we get into deeper discussion about quercetin’s direct application in the fight against COVID 19 we can certainly look to its ability to support a healthy immune system.
+Before we get into a deeper discussion about quercetin’s direct application in the fight against COVID 19 we can certainly look to its ability to support a healthy immune system.

 Numerous studies have shown that quercetin produces antioxidant activity that is helpful in radical scavenging and immune system stimulation.
-It boasts antiviral activity, inhibits histamine release, decreases inflammation, and regulates cytokine function in the respiratory tract.
+It boosts antiviral activity, inhibits histamine release, decreases inflammation, and regulates cytokine function in the respiratory tract.
 These benefits absolutely apply to the health crisis at hand.
 For these reasons alone including a quercetin supplement in your dietary regime is highly logical.

 Quercetin Shown to Be Effective Against Other Coronaviruses

 While quercetin is heralded for its antioxidant activity and immune system support these are not the reasons medical researchers are currently so interested in the polyphenol.

 McGill University reports that researchers have identified quercetin molecules with structures that could conceivably block ACE2 receptors.
 ACE2 receptors allow the coronavirus that causes COVID-19 to infect and destroy cells in the human body.